What do we like to do with students? Good question!

 3: Don’t let academic pressure get you down.
 Take short special hikes – we call them "study breaks."

-7: We also provide opportunities – for those who want it – to learn about Jesus and the God of the Bible.
+8: We also provide opportunities – for those who want it – to learn about Jesus and the God of the Bible.
 Many come here curious and we're glad to share.
-But we also respect other personal beliefs and we share with no pressure to become like us.
-For those who don’t care for this, we honor that and enjoy everyone the same.
+Many also come after having a bad experience with "Christians" somewhere else (in their country), and they tell us what we share is very different.
+We always respect other personal beliefs and we share with no pressure to become like us.

 Exploring Life Issues